I never knew that there was a Komodo National Park until I started doing research for an Indonesia trip. As a wildlife and nature

 Usually, one ranger is assigned to three people.
 That means when you walk, one ranger is in the front of the group and one is in the back.
 They carry long sticks cut to have a “v” shape in the front, which serves to “redirect” a dragon away from you!

 Watch out Khaleesi…

-Before you go freaking out about how close I am to a deadly animal or that I’m touching it, don’t worry.
+Before you freak out about how close I am to a deadly animal, don’t worry.
 This photo was taken by a ranger who knew how to get a dramatic shot.
 I’m just holding my hand in the air, nowhere close to touching it.
 This is the reality:

-Yep, I’m ready to run at any sign of movement on this bad boy’s part.
+Yep, I’m ready to run at any sign of movement.
 Not that it would help, he would probably outrun me!!
 In all seriousness, these are deadly animals with poisonous saliva that will kill you slowly over a few days.
-Not really how I wanna go out!
+Not really how I wanna go!
 However, these close photo sessions are strictly monitored by rangers and it is safe as long as you follow their rules.
 There was even a couple with a toddler and infant there!